 It’s important that you have all the right things to propagate your Bunny Ears Cactus before you take off the first pad cutting.

 Fresh soil and water

 Newspaper or plastic sheet if you’re propagating indoors

 How to propagate a Bunny Ears Cactus using leaf pad cuttings

-Luckily for Bunny Ears Cacti parents across the world, the method using pad cuttings is pretty successful and also pretty simple to do once you know what the steps are.
+Luckily for parents across the world, the method using pad cuttings is pretty successful and also pretty simple to do once you know what the steps are.

-Bunny Ears Cacti grow new pads as they mature.
-Each of these can be propagated to create a new mother plant.
-When taking a pad cutting you want to make sure that the part of the plant you are propagating is healthy to give you any chance of success.
+Each of these individual pads can be used to create a new mother plant.
+When taking a pad cutting you want to make sure that the part of the plant you are using is healthy to give you any chance of success.
 Avoid any sign of disease, leaf rot or pests as these problems be transferred onto your new cuttings and amplified.

 You can try to propagate pads that have naturally fallen off but you will have more success cutting leaves from the plant as chances are they will be healthier.